shox13/replacesubstring/README.md

 #replacesubstring
 ================

-#Will find your desired substring from a string and replace it with you desired new substring
+#Give it a string and then search for a substring.
+Replace that substring with a new substring.

 def find (ori_string, sub_old, sub_new):
     if sub_old in ori_string: